cea-trust-platform/trust-documentation/doc/source/dev_corner/dev_tutorials/build_your_baltik.md

     ls $exec_opt
     ls $exec_debug
     ```
-Other possible builds, use
+Other possible builds are available when running
 ```
 make help
 ```
-to see the other options.

 Try to build build the following versions: